Rotstergaast

 Rotstergaast is a village in Skarsterlân in De Fryske Marren municipality in the province of Friesland, the Netherlands.
 It had a population of around 185 in 2017.

 History

 The village is first mentioned in 1315 as Rutnergast.
 It means high sandy ridge belonging to Rottum.
-Rotstergaast already has two chapel in 1315.
-One is transformed into a church, however it had become derelict by 1718 and was abandoned.
-In 1928, a new church was built which is nowadays in use as a village centre.
+Rotstergaast already had two chapels in 1315.
+One was transformed into a church, however it had become derelict by 1718 and was abandoned.
+In 1928, a new church was built which is now used as a village centre.
 In 1840, Rotstergaast was home to 60 people.

 Before 2014, Rotstergaast was part of the Skarsterlân municipality and before 1984 it was part of Haskerland.